Part 5. More processing (40 points)

 The command line and user ID are slightly more complicated.

 The command line (when available) is stored in /proc/<pid>/cmdline.
-Search the proc(5) man page for /proc/pid/cmdline (only the first paragraph of its description is important for us here).
+Search the bottom of the proc(5) man page for the link to the /proc/pid/cmdline documentation (only the first paragraph of its description is important for us here).

 Recall that a C string ends with a single 0 byte to indicate the end of the string.
 The same convention is happening here.
 So /proc/<pid>/cmdline consists of strings terminated by a 0.